 The Unitarian Universalist Fellowship of Los Gatos invites everyone into our community, without regard to race, gender, age, color, national origin, ethnic background, socioeconomic status, marital status, disability, sexual orientation or gender identity.

-To change our world for the better, it will take each of us celebrating and sharing our unique gifts to discover new ways to nurture our planet.
-As curious, spiritually independent people, our Fellowship strives to provide an open and supportive environment to explore the creativity, strength and wisdom within the diverse experiences and aspirations of each person.
-There is meaning and joy to discover in this type of religious community.
-And by working together, we help strengthen our interconnections.
+To make our world better, each of us must celebrate and share our unique gifts to discover new ways to nurture our planet.
+As curious, spiritually independent people, our Fellowship strives to provide an open and supportive environment to explore the creativity, strength and wisdom within the diverse experiences and aspirations of each of us.
+We discover joy and meaning in this type of religious community.
+And by working together, we strengthen our connections.